reptilex/tesla-style-solar-power-card/README.md

 car2_charging_entity: sensor.igor_current_charging
 type: 'custom:tesla-style-solar-power-card'
 ```
+So what are the sensors expected current values.
+grid_consumption_entity: (k)W for the power being fed from the grid to the house
+grid_feed_in_entity: expects (k)W for the power being fed from the panels to the grid (selling)
+grid_to_battery_entity: expects (k)W for the power being fed from the grid to the battery (low cost grid prices)
+house_consumption_entity: expects (k)W for the power being consumed in the house (can be a template sensor summing up (grid_consumption, solar_consumptio and battery_consumption)
+solar_consumption_entity: expects (k)W for the power being fed from the panels to the house
+solar_yield_entity: expects (k)W for the power being produced currently from the panels
+battery_charge_entity: expects % of charge of battery
+battery_charging_entity: expects (k)W for the power being fed from the solar panels to the battery
+battery_consumption_entity: expects (k)W for the power being consumed by the house from the battery
+car_battery_entity: expects % of battery charge
+car_charging_entity: expects (k)W for the power being fed into the car
+car2_battery_entity: expects % of battery charge
+car2_charging_entity: expects (k)W for the power being fed into the car

 ## Releases
 v0.9 Hacs version number one, with still a few vector flaws and unorganised html/css